-Ureteroscopy
+About Ureteroscopy

-This procedure used a small flexible scope that is inserted into the bladder and ureter.
+This procedure uses a small flexible scope that is inserted into the bladder and ureter.
 This procedure allows a urologist to look into the ureter to find a kidney stone.
 The urologist can then proceed to removing the kidney stone.

-Who is eligible for a ureteroscopy:
+Who is Eligible for a Ureteroscopy?

-Prior to the procedure:
+Prior to the Procedure:

 The day before surgery: